 This Learning Community builds a support community by offering first-year students three common classes with other EPICS Learning Community students, outside-of-class activities, the opportunity for a shared residence experience, and a formal mentoring experience.
 This combination helps students transition to Purdue, explore different engineering disciplines, and find fulfilling career paths.
 College of Engineering students are encouraged to apply for combining participation in this Learning Community with the Women in Engineering Learning Community housed in Earhart or Shreve Halls.

 For more information about the EPICS program, click here.

 - First-time beginning students admitted to the First-Year Engineering Program or to Pre-ABE in the College of Agriculture

-- This LC is not available to Honors College participants; however, please click the link above for more information on how to participate in the EPICS program
+- This LC is not available to Honors College participants - Honors College students will participate in the Engineering Honors LC, however, please click the link above for more information on how to participate in the EPICS program

 - If you choose this option, your roommate in most cases will be a member of the LC

 - Completing a housing contract is a separate process from applying for the LC